A Comprehensive Exploration of Personalized Learning in Smart Education: From Student Modeling to Personalized Recommendations: Student Modeling

-The evolving information technology brings forth ample student learning data, offering educators valuable clues to assess their knowledge proficiency through cognitive diagnosis.
-This task aims to estimate students' proficiency in a specific knowledge concept, by giving them a series of test questions with their responses.
+Advancements in information technology provide educators with abundant student learning data for cognitive diagnosis, aiming to estimate proficiency in specific knowledge concepts.
+As shown in Figure \ref{fig:cog_dia_formu}, this task aims to estimate students' proficiency in a specific knowledge concept by giving them a series of test questions with their responses.
 Consider a student set $\mathcal{U}$ and a test question set $\mathcal{P}$.
 Let $r^u_i=(q^u_i, a^u_i)$ represent the $i^{\text{th}}$ response of student $u\in\mathcal{U}$.
 This response comprises the answered question $q_i^u$ and binary correctness indicator $a^u_i\in\{0, 1\}$, where $a^u_{i}=1$ denotes a correct response.
 Given the historical responses of a student as a set $\mathcal{H}^u=\{r^u_{1},r^u_{2},\cdots, r^u_{|\mathcal{H}^u|}\}$, the Cognitive Diagnosis Model (CDM) captures their latent proficiency $\theta_u$ regarding the target concept.
-Due to the absence of explicit proficiency annotations, researchers design CDMs by estimating the probability of students answering test questions correctly based on proficiency as parameters to be learned, i.e., $p(a^u_i = 1|\theta_u, q^u_i)$.
-Subsequently, the cognitive diagnosis process is trained by maximizing the likelihood of the observed responses:
+CDMs are designed to estimate the probability of correct responses ($p(a^u_i = 1|\theta_u, q^u_i)$) without explicit proficiency annotations, learned by maximizing the likelihood of observed responses:

-Given the extensive personalized learning data accumulated over decades, educators have expanded the CD task to encompass multiple knowledge concepts.
-The learning materials have become more diverse, assigning students questions that span various knowledge domains.
-This expansion necessitates the CD task to diagnose students' mastery across multiple knowledge dimensions, denoted as $\boldsymbol{\theta}_u\in\mathbb{R}^{|\mathcal{C}|}$, where $\mathcal{C}$ represents the set of knowledge concepts.
-As one question may be associated with multiple concepts, these relationships are defined by a Q-matrix $\textbf{Q}\in\mathbb{R}^{|P|\times|C|}$.
-In this matrix, a value of 1 in the $i^{\text{th}}$ row and $j^{\text{th}}$ column indicates that question $i$ is related to concept $j$, while a value of 0 signifies no association.
-Then the multi-dimensional knowledge proficiency is estimated by optimizing a revised version of Equation~\ref{eq:cd_MLE}: